Nuopel/Package_creation_pyprojecttoml/examples/1_Tuto_packaging_1.md

 ## Introduction
 This tutorial offers a concise guide to creating a Python package, covering the essentials needed to structure and prepare your code for distribution.
 We'll explore how to establish a package, setting a foundation for more advanced topics like testing and documentation in future tutorials.
 Packaging is a vital skill for Python developers for code reusability, collaboration, distribution, and version control, facilitating efficient code sharing and modularity within the developer community.
-By the end of this guide, you'll understand how to package your Python code effectively, laying the groundwork for further enhancement and distribution.
+By the end of this guide, you'll understand how to package your Python code effectively, laying the groundwork for further enhancement and distribution.$
 ## Real-World Examples and Use Cases

 Understanding the practical applications and benefits of creating Python packages can illuminate why mastering this skill is crucial.
 Here are a few real-world scenarios where creating a Python package is essential: